paulo-zhang/OrderBookDataCollector/README.md

 Inject IDataFeedContext object to DataFeed implementation to allow call back notifications.

-(To be implemented) Inject IStorage objects & IDataFeed objects using service locator.
+Inject IStorage objects & IDataFeed objects using service locator.

-(To be implemented) Make Platform a library, inject dependencies into Platform.
+Inject serviceLocators into PlatformService, so it only depends on interfaces instead of concrete implementations.

-(To be implemented) Test Platform with Mock dependencies.
+(To be implemented) Test PlatformService with Mock dependencies.

 ## Class diagram

+As we can see the main library PlatformService, which start all functions, has no dependent to any concrete storages or datafeeds.
+It only depends on interfaces (pure virtual classes) IStorage and IDataFeed, actually it doesn't even know the existence of RedisStorage, MongoDBStorage and BinanceDataFeed, which makes it totally testable.
+We can create a mock storage and a mock datafeed to test Platform.

 ![Class diagram](images/Class%20design.png)

 ## Testability Explanation